 Oversharing on social media

 Cybercriminals will use public content shared on social media to their advantage.
 Social engineering attacks are formed by using personal or company information, allowing them to impersonate individuals in spoof attempts.
-Users should avoid sharing private information online as this can also give attackers insights into passwords and processes in use.
+Users over-sharing private information online is a classic cyber security mistake: it can also give attackers insights into passwords (by naming loved ones), let them know when they’re on holiday, or give away information about internal processes.

 By being mindful of these mistakes and you can avoid common cyber security mistakes.
 And in doing so, keep your personal and organisation’s data secure from cybercriminals.